On the chromatic number of a random hypergraph: Optimisation

-Consider any fixed feasible values of the $\varrho_i$ $(i\in[k])$ such that $\sum_{j=1}^k \varrho_i=\rho$.
+Now, consider any \emph{fixed} feasible values of the $\varrho_i$ $(i\in[k])$ such that $\sum_{j=1}^k \varrho_i=\rho$.
 Then the problem decomposes into $k$ independent maximisation subproblems.
-We will use Lagrange multipliers to perform the optimisation on these subproblems.
-We temporarily suppress the subscript $i$, to write $\veca=(a_1,a_2,\ldots,a_k)$ for the $i$th row of $A$.
-The subproblem is then
+In this subsection we use Lagrange multipliers to perform the optimisation on these subproblems.

+As already mentioned, when the $\varrho_i$ are fixed (and hence $\rho$ is fixed), the term $c\ln\left( 1 - 2/k^{r-1} + \rho/k^{2r-2}\right)$ in the objective function $z$ of (\ref{opt:eqn001}) is constant.
+Hence we omit this term from the optimisation problems we consider until we once again allow $\rho$ to vary, in Section~\ref{sec:varyrho}.